“Why Are You Saying This Out of Nowhere?” – A Short Script for Autistic People to Decrease Misunderstandings

 Jaime A. Heidel - The Articulate Autistic

-Communicate more effectively with your autistic loved one.
+Communicate more effectively with the autistic people in your life

 Autistic Characteristics / Better Communication / Common Misconceptions